canopas/flutter-developer-roadmap-2023/README.md

 - Before starting any practical it's important to conduct research and learn the necessary concepts.

 - As you progress through the practical exercises, make sure to apply the new knowledge you've gained in subsequent exercises.
-Try to allocate maximum 5 days to each practical.
+Try to allocate a maximum 5 days to each practical.

 # Table of contents